runnedrun/the_arc/game_description.md

    • Record the events and stories of each tile.
    • Decide the outcome of actions based on plausibility and existing history.
    • Influence on Histories:
-   • Your actions and NPCs’ actions shape the tile’s narrative.
+   • Your actions and NPCs' actions shape the tile's narrative.
-   • The histories contribute to the AI Judge’s final decision.
+   • The histories contribute to the AI Judge's final decision.

 Turn Sequence Summary 1.
 Player Phase (1.5 minutes):
 • Move to an adjacent tile.